shivanshdave/2020-432/projects/project2/proposals/review.md

 :---: | :---: | ----------------------------------------------------------------------------------------------
-20 | **Yufei Li** | Predicting Number of Children People Have 48 | **Jakob Woerner** | Assessing the relationship of MPO gene mutation with Leukemia disease and demographic information 18 | **Jazmine Kirkland** | Using Mothers’ Perceptions of Neighborhood Disorder to Explore Maternal Caretaking Abilities 36 | **Abby Roche** | Can volunteerism predict general happiness in US adults?
+20 | **Yufei Li** | Predicting Number of Children People Have 48 | **Jakob Woerner** | Assessing the relationship of MPO gene mutation with Leukemia disease and demographic information 36 | **Abby Roche** | Can volunteerism predict general happiness in US adults?
 04 | **Ife Babatunde** | Influence of Non-pharmacological factors on psychiatric medication adherence 28 | **Troy Neptune** | Predicting Public Trust in Science Based on Demographics Obtained Through the General Social Survey